 Tax Deductions and Credits Is This Deductible?
 Adopting a Pet Read the Article Open Share Drawer Share this:Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Pinterest (Opens in new window)Click to print (Opens in new window) Written by Elle Martinez Published Oct 23, 2023 2 min read Reviewed by Katharina Reekmans, Enrolled Agent Ever wondered if you could get some tax savings from being a pet owner?
-Well as much as you consider your furry friends like family, the IRS says you can’t claim them as dependents.
+As much as you consider your furry friends like family, the IRS says you can’t claim them as dependents.
 (Sad news to me as this year we’ve had some particularly big veterinarian bills taking care of one of our cats.)
 However, that doesn’t mean there aren’t tax deductions you can take.
-In fact there are ways you can get some savings, provided you meet the IRS criteria.
+In fact, there are ways you can get some savings, provided you meet the IRS criteria.
 Curious?
 Let me tell you about the financial benefits of being a foster parent, in addition to the love and joy you receive from saving a life!
 Table of Contents Fostering a Dog: Doing Good for Others and SelfService AnimalsWorking Pets Fostering a Dog: Doing Good for Others and Self Maybe you and your family want to open up your hearts and become a foster pet parent.
 If you work with a qualified 501(c)(3) organization, you may be able to deduct your expenses as a charitable contribution.
 That means that your veterinarian visits, pet supplies, food, and other related expenses could qualify.
 Don’t forget to keep track of your mileage, provided the trip is for the organization.
 As always, make sure you keep careful records and receipts of your expenses.
 Service Animals Another situation where you may be able to deduct expenses is if your furry friend is a service animal.
-In order to be considered a service animal, it must be trained to do work or perform tasks for an individual with a disability, like a seeing eye dog.
-Working Pets If you have a guard dog to protect your business you may be able to claim some of the costs as a business expense.
+In order to be considered a service animal, it must be trained to do work or perform tasks for an individual with a disability, like a seeing-eye dog.
+Working Pets If you have a guard dog to protect your business, you may be able to claim some of the costs as a business expense.
 Also, you may be able to deduct expenses such as training and veterinarian care.
+If your furbaby is making money as an influencer, it could be viewed by the IRS as your own self-employed business if your pet is generating income for you.
 I hope that helps you decide if you have some legitimate tax deductions in relation to adopting a pet when you file your taxes.
 If not, just know that your pet appreciates the love and care you show them, even if they don’t say it.
 At the end of the day, don’t worry about knowing these tax laws.
 TurboTax will ask you simple questions and give you the tax deductions and credits you’re eligible for based on your entries.
-Written by Elle Martinez Elle helps families at Couple Money achieve financial freedom by sharing tips for reducing debt, increase income, and building net worth.
+Meet with a TurboTax Full Service expert who can prepare, sign and file your taxes, so you can be 100% confident your taxes are done right.
+Start TurboTax Live Full Service today, in English or Spanish, and get your taxes done and off your mind.
+Get started now Previous Post How Changes in Your Life Can Save You Money Next Post Why You Should File Your Taxes Regardless of Your Immigration… Written by Elle Martinez Elle helps families at Couple Money achieve financial freedom by sharing tips for reducing debt, increase income, and building net worth.
 Learn how to live on one income and have fun with the second.
 More from Elle Martinez Visit the website of Elle Martinez.
 Follow Elle Martinez on Facebook.
 Follow Elle Martinez on Twitter.
 2 responses to “Is This Deductible?
 Adopting a Pet” Nice Pet blog!
 I surely appreciate this, I learned many things from this, Thanks for sharing! 🙂 Good article!
 We are linking to this great article on our site.
 Keep up the gfeat writing.
-Browse Related Articles Life Listen Now: So You’re Buying a Car?
-2022-03-22 Tax Deductions and Credits How Changes in Your Life Can Save You Money Family Can You Claim Your Elderly Parents on Your Taxes?
-Income and Investments Recent Grad?
-Here are Four Reasons to Start Saving Now … Work So You’re Crossing State Lines?
-Standard vs Itemized Deduction Calculator Retirement So You’re Thinking About Retiring One Day?
+Browse Related Articles Deductions and Credits Who Counts as a Dependent for Taxes?
+Tax Deductions and Credits Happy National Dog Day!
+How Finding Your New Best Frien… Tax Deductions and Credits Here’s Tax Deductions And Credits You Can’t… Tax Deductions and Credits 7 Crazy Things People Have Deducted Deductions and Credits Kids and Taxes: Five Things You Need to Remember This T… Education Tax Considerations for College Students Tax Tips Can You Claim Your Dog On Your Taxes?
+(Pet Deductions 1… Tax Deductions and Credits Can You Deduct 401K Savings From Your Taxes?
+Tax News IRS Announcement: Same-Sex Couples Recognized as Marri… Taxes 101 What is a Tax Write-Off?